Vietnamese man pleads not guilty in U.S. court to aiding Yemen militants

 "I am not guilty," said Pham, a Vietnamese national who lived in the UK.

-Prosecutors said Pham traveled from the United Kingdom to Yemen in December 2010 and took an oath of allegiance to the militant group, which the United States lists as a terrorist organization.
+Prosecutors said Pham travelled from the United Kingdom to Yemen in December 2010 and took an oath of allegiance to the militant group, which the United States lists as a terrorist organisation.

 He spent a year in Yemen, receiving "military-type" training and helping with the group's online propaganda before returning to the United Kingdom, where he was arrested in 2011, prosecutors said.